eiffel-community/eiffel-intelligence/wiki/configuration.md

 * event.object.map.collection.name
 * aggregations.collection.ttl

-The aggregations.collection.ttl property value is only used to set the time to live value on eventToObjectMap collection as well.
+The aggregations.collection.ttl property value will also be used to set the time to live value on eventToObjectMap collection.

 ### Testing Aggregation Rules